jboss-container-images/rhpam-7-openshift-image/quickstarts/router-ext/README.md

 Smart Router image.

-## Deploying the custom image on OpenShift using RHPAM Operator.
+## Deploying the custom image on OpenShift using IBM BAMOE Operator.

 For this tutorial, I'll be using the CodeReady Containers.
 For instructions about installing CodeReady Containers, see [Install OpenShift on a laptop with CodeReady Containers](https://cloud.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC)